Deepak-gupta21/weather_assignment/README.md

-Weather App Instructions
+# Weather App User Guide

+Welcome to the Weather App!
+This guide will help you understand how to use the application effectively and what to expect in terms of features and functionality.

-1. Homepage
+## Homepage

-When you visit the homepage of the Weather App, you'll see a clean and simple user interface.
+- When you open the Weather App, you'll find a clean and user-friendly interface.

-2. Searching for Weather
+## Searching for Weather

-At the top of the page, there is a search input field labeled "Enter location (e.g., city or ZIP code)."
-You can use this field to manually enter a location for which you want to check the weather.
+- At the top of the page, you'll see a search input field labeled "Enter location (e.g., city or ZIP code)."
+Use this field to manually enter a location for which you want to check the weather.

-Type the name of a city, a ZIP code, or any location you want to know the weather for.
+- Type the name of a city, a ZIP code, or any location you'd like to know the weather for.

-Click the "Get Weather" button to trigger the weather request for the entered location.
+- Click the "Get Weather" button to trigger the weather request for the entered location.

-3. Displaying Weather Data
+## Displaying Weather Data

-Once you click the "Get Weather" button, the application will display the current weather conditions for the specified location.
+- After clicking "Get Weather," the application will display the current weather conditions for the specified location.

-You'll see details such as temperature, humidity, wind speed, and a brief weather description.
+- You'll receive details such as temperature, humidity, wind speed, and a brief weather description.

-4. Error Handling
+## Error Handling

-If you enter an invalid or non-existent location, or if there's an issue with the API request, the application will gracefully handle errors.
+- If you enter an invalid or non-existent location, or if there's an issue with the API request, the application will handle errors gracefully.
 It will display a user-friendly error message, guiding you on how to proceed.

-5. Unit Selection
+## Unit Selection

-You can switch between temperature units (Celsius and Fahrenheit) based on your preference.
-Below the search field, there is a unit toggle with radio buttons.
-Select either "Celsius" or "Fahrenheit" to switch between temperature units.
+- Customize the temperature unit to match your preference.
+Below the search field, you'll find a unit toggle with radio buttons.
+Choose either "Celsius" or "Fahrenheit" to switch between temperature units.

-The weather data will update accordingly when you change the unit.
+- The weather data will update automatically to reflect your chosen unit.

-6. Geolocation (Optional)
+## Geolocation (Optional)

-If you prefer not to manually enter a location, you can use the "Use My Location" button.
+- If you prefer not to manually enter a location, you can use the "Use My Location" button.
 This feature requests your browser's geolocation data (requires permission) and automatically fetches the weather for your current location.

-If geolocation is supported and permission is granted, the application will display the weather for your current coordinates.
+- When geolocation is supported and permission is granted, the application will display the weather for your current coordinates.

-In case of geolocation errors or permission denial, clear instructions will be provided on how to proceed.
+- In case of geolocation errors or permission denial, clear instructions will be provided on how to proceed.

-7. Styling and Responsiveness
+## Styling and Responsiveness

-The application is styled for a pleasant user experience.
-It includes a color scheme, layout, and fonts that are easy on the eyes.
+- The application is thoughtfully styled for an enjoyable user experience.
+It incorporates a color scheme, layout, and fonts designed for readability and aesthetics.

-The app is responsive and designed to work well on both desktop and mobile devices, ensuring usability on various screen sizes.
+- Expect the app to be responsive, working seamlessly on both desktop and mobile devices.
+It has been tested to ensure usability on various screen sizes.

-8. Footer
+## Footer

-At the bottom of the page, there is a footer with a copyright notice.
+- At the bottom of the page, you'll find a footer with a copyright notice.

-Please note that to use this application, you need to replace the placeholder API key in the script.js file with your own API key from the chosen weather API provider.
+Please note that to use this application, you must replace the placeholder API key in the `script.js` file with your own API key from the chosen weather API provider.
 The API key is essential for fetching weather data.

-Enjoy using the Weather App to stay updated on current weather conditions for any location you choose!
+Enjoy using the Weather App to stay informed about current weather conditions for any location you choose!